abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 ![test](../../../images/Portugal/Lisbon_22.jpg)

-The location of the apartment was also ideal for sightseeing with many of the important spots within walking range, such as Praca do Commercio, Time Out Market, and Elevador Santa Justa!
+The location of the apartment was also ideal for sightseeing with many of the important spots within walking range, such as Praca do Commercio, Time Out Market, and Elevador Santa Justa.

 &nbsp;